T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ## 📖Project Introduction

-This project provides a complete set of practical guidelines for localized deployment of FastGPT, based on vLLM (inference acceleration) and TEI (vector acceleration), fully leveraging the performance of single card graphics memory to achieve high concurrency and low latency knowledge base Q&A
+This project provides a complete set of practical guidelines for localized deployment of FastGPT, based on vLLM (inference acceleration) and TEI (vector acceleration), fully leveraging the performance of single card graphics memory to achieve high concurrency and low latency knowledge base Q&A.

 ### Core Features
-- 🇨🇳 Domestic network optimization: Provides the full process of HuggingFace image download and Docker image proxy configuration
-- ⚡ High performance inference: deploying Qwen2.5-7B using vLLM and BGE-M3 using TEI
+- ⚡ High performance inference: deploying Qwen2.5-7B using vLLM and BGE-M3 using TEI.
-- 💾 Fine management of VRAM: Through parameter tuning, achieve stable coexistence of LLM and Embedding models in single card VRAM
+- 💾 Fine management of VRAM: Through parameter tuning, achieve stable coexistence of LLM and Embedding models in single card VRAM.
-- 🌐 Public Access: Integrated FRP+Nginx solution to achieve secure public access to internal network services
+- 🌐 Public Access: Integrated FRP+Nginx solution to achieve secure public access to internal network services.

 ## 🛠️tech stack
 - Application layer: FastGPT+MongoDB+PostgreSQL(pgvector)